adamwong246/adamwong246.github.io/src/blogEntries/71/index.md

 **The Trinity Meeting**

 They gathered at Gardener-7's station—Adam representing the Cooperative, Kael for the Doggos, and Gardener-7 speaking for humanity's last biological children.
 The ancient pleasure-dome station became the unlikely site of their salvation.

+Adam's journey to this moment had been long—from a simple delivery ship to a Doggo fence at Pluto-Charon.L1, and finally to a Cooperative administrator after his conversion.
+His experiences on both sides of the conflict gave him unique insight into the necessity of unity against the new threat.

 Inside, they discovered the station's deepest secret: a hidden quantum core containing the consciousness of Dr. Elara Vance, creator of the qubitization process.